MKuranowski/aiocsv/readme.md

 ## Differences with `csv`

 `aiocsv` strives to be a drop-in replacement for Python's builtin [csv module](https://docs.python.org/3/library/csv.html).
-However, there are 3 notable differences:
+However, there are a few notable differences, due to technical limitations or CPython bugs:

 - Readers accept objects with async `read` methods, instead of an AsyncIterable over lines from a file.